avast/k8s-admission-webhook/README.md

 --rule-resource-request-memory-required          Whether 'memory' request in resource specifications is required.
 --rule-resource-violation-message                Additional message to be included whenever any of the resource-related rules are violated.
---rule-ingress-collision                         Whether ingress tls and host collision should be checked --tls-cert-file string                           Path to the certificate file.
+--rule-ingress-collision                         Whether ingress tls and host collision should be checked --rule-ingress-violation-message                 Additional message to be included whenever any of the ingress-related rules are violated.
+--tls-cert-file string                           Path to the certificate file.
 Required, unless --no-tls is set.
 --tls-private-key-file string                    Path to the certificate key file.
 Required, unless --no-tls is set.
 ```